5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/README.md

 # Enabling Brightness Key Shortcuts

-SSDT Hotpatches to enable Brightness Shortcut Keys for various Laptop models (Asus, Lenovo, Xiaoxin, Dell, et al.).
-They have to be paired with the binary renames mentioned in the .dsl files.
+SSDT Hotpatches to enable Brightness Key Shortcuts for various Laptop models (Asus, Lenovo, Xiaoxin, Dell, et al.).
+They have to be paired with the corresonding binary renames mentioned in the .dsl files.

-The included Hotpatches are from Dahllian Sky's P-Little Repo for Clover but I added `If (_OSI ("Darwin")` switches required for OpenCore so the patches are restricted to macOS and don't affect other operating systems such as Windows.
-This change is important because otherwise OpenCore injects ACPI tables system-wide whereas Clover only injects them into macOS.
+The included Hotpatches are from Dahllian Sky's P-Little Repo for Clover but I added `If (_OSI ("Darwin")` switches.
+This modification is important to ristrict the patches to macOS only because otherwise OpenCore injects these ACPI tables system-wide whereas Clover only injects them into macOS.

 ## Patching Method
 Enabling Brightness Hotkeys consists of two stages:

-1. Choose the correct SSDT for your Laptop model
+1. Choosing the correct SSDT for your Laptop model
-2. Rename existing methods for brightness keys to disable them (renames are listed in the`.dsl` files)
+2. Renaming existing methods for brightness keys to disable them (renames are listed in the `.dsl` files)

 ## I. Select the appropriate Hotpatch
 Pick the corresponding SSDT for your Laptop model, export it as `SSDT-Bkey.aml` and inlude it in your ACPI folder and config.plist.